 Different Injuries Can Cause Different Settlement Times

-In personal injury claims, not all injuries are treated the same.
+, not all injuries are treated the same.
 After an accident, some people have minor injuries and make a quick recovery.
 However, other people may sustain catastrophic injuries or even die.
 The nature and complexity of injuries due to an accident can affect the length of time necessary to settle a claim.
 More serious injuries that are worth significant money usually take longer than less serious, lower value claims.

 Further, an attorney will want to know the extent of injuries before attempting to settle a case.
 To ensure that you obtain a fair offer for your injuries, an attorney usually does not begin to negotiate a settlement until all of your medical treatment is done or at least the extent of your future medical treatment is known.